kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 But are these claims of NLP models being biased (or unbiased) being made with enough evidence?

-Consider the sentence _"The doctor gave instructions to the nurse before she left."_ If a co-reference resolution system mistakenly thinks "she" refers to the nurse, is it gender-biased?
+Consider the sentence _"The doctor gave instructions to the nurse before she left."_ If a co-reference resolution system mistakenly thinks "she" refers to the nurse in this instance, is it gender-biased?
 Possibly -- but it may also make mistakes in the other direction with equal frequency (e.g., thinking "he" refers to a nurse when it doesn't).
 What if the system makes gender-stereotypical mistakes on not one sentence, but 100, or 1000?
 Then we could be more confident in claiming that it's biased.

 In my ACL 2020 paper, "[Measuring Fairness under Uncertainty with Bernstein Bounds](https://www.aclweb.org/anthology/2020.acl-main.262/)", I go over how, in the haste to claim the presence or absence of bias, the inherent uncertainty in measuring bias is often overlooked in the literature:

 - **Bias is not a single number**.
-When we test how biased a model is, we are *estimating* its bias on a sample of the data; our estimate may suggest the model is biased or unbiased when in reality the opposite is true.
+When we test how biased a model is, we are *estimating* its bias on a sample of the data; our estimate may suggest that the model is biased or unbiased, but the opposite could still be true.

-- **This uncertainty can be captured using confidence intervals.** Instead of reporting a single number for bias, you should report an interval -- based on factors like your desired confidence and how you define "bias".
+- **This uncertainty can be captured using confidence intervals.** Instead of reporting a single number for bias, practitioners should report an interval, based on factors such as the desired confidence and the proposed definition of “bias”.

 - **Existing datasets are too small to conclusively identify bias.** Existing datasets for measuring specific biases can only be used to make 95% confidence claims when the bias estimate is egregiously high; to catch more subtle bias, the NLP community needs bigger datasets.

+Although this problem can exist with any kind of model, we focus on a remedy for classification models in particular.

 ### Bernstein-Bounded Unfairness

 A bias estimate, made using a small sample of annotated data, likely differs from the true bias (i.e., at the population-level).
 How can we express our uncertainty about the estimate?
-We propose a method called Bernstein-bounded unfairness that translates this uncertainty into a confidence interval.
+We propose a method called Bernstein-bounded unfairness that translates this uncertainty into a confidence interval using [Bernstein inequalities](https://en.wikipedia.org/wiki/Bernstein_inequalities_(probability_theory)).

 Let's say we want to measure whether some protected group $A$ is being discriminated against, relative to some unprotected group $B$.
 They occur in the population with frequency $\gamma_A, \gamma_B$ respectively.
 We need

-- an annotation function $f$ that maps each example $x$ to $A, B,$ or neither
+- an annotation function that maps each example $x$ to $A, B,$ or neither

-- a cost function $c : (y, \hat{y}) \to [0,C]$ that describes the cost of predicting $\hat{y}$ when the label is $y$, where $C$ is the maximum possible cost
+- a cost function $c : (y, \hat{y}) \to [0,C]$ that describes the cost of predicting $\hat{y}$ when the true label is $y$, where $C$ is the maximum possible cost

-We want to choose these functions such that our bias metric of choice -- which we call the *groupwise disparity* $\delta(f,c)$ -- can be expressed as the difference in expected cost borne by the protected and unprotected groups:
+We want to choose these functions such that our bias metric of choice -- which we call the *groupwise disparity* $\delta(f,c)$ -- can be expressed as the difference in expected cost borne by the protected and unprotected groups.
+Given a model that makes predictions $\hat{y}_a$ for $x_a \in A$ and $\hat{y}_b$ for $x_b \in B$:

 $$\delta(f,c) = \mathbb{E}_a[c(y_a, \hat{y}_a)] - \mathbb{E}_b[c(y_b, \hat{y}_b)]$$

 If the protected group is incurring higher costs in expectation, it is being biased against.
 So what might these cost and annotation functions look like for some canonical bias metrics?

 - Demographic parity requires that the probability of a positive outcome (i.e., $\text{Pr}[\hat{y} = 1]$) be equal across groups.
-Here, the cost $c(y, \hat{y}) = (1 - \hat{y})$.
+Here, the cost $c(y, \hat{y}) = (1 - \hat{y})$ and there are no restrictions on what the annotation function can be.

 - [Equal opportunity](https://arxiv.org/abs/1610.02413) requires that the true positive rates be equal across groups.
 The cost function would still be $c(y, \hat{y}) = (1 - \hat{y})$, but the annotation function would only allow qualified examples (i.e., $y(x) = 1$) into $A$ or $B$, since we're measuring the difference in true positive rates.